xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an_lt/anlt_log_control.rst

 Description
 -----------

-Control what types of ANLT log messages are sent by xenaserver.
+Control what types of AN/LT log messages are sent by xenaserver.
 This command is different from the ``--keep`` option of :doc:`anlt_log`. ``anlt log-ctrl`` control the log message from its source, where :doc:`anlt_log` filters the messages for display output.

 If no option is provided, the command will return the current status on the port.